Skip to content

 ¥¥¥¥

 Most bars seat 5-8 people and charge ¥500-1,000 cover.
+Start with one drink per bar and hop between 2-3 places; the bartenders are often the most interesting part of the experience.
 Check the door for signs — some say "Members Only" or "No tourists."

 Hakone loop course